WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Colorado/WaterAllocation/ReadME.md

 - Read the input file and generate temporary input dataframe.
 - Format date datatype values to WaDE 2.0 appropriate formats.
 - Using provided index, translate provided beneficial uses abbreviations into full terms.
-- Format water source type to match WaDE 2.0 appropriate formats, "Unspecified" if not provided.
+- Format water source type to match WaDE 2.0 appropriate formats, extract from **Structure Type** input field using provided dictionary.
-- Format water source name to match WaDE 2.0 appropriate formats, "Unspecified" if not provided.
 - Format GNIS ID to match WaDE 2.0 appropriate formats, "Unspecified" if not provided.
 - Two separate fields were provided for allocation flow.
 Use the following rules to determine appropriate value...
     - If **Decreed Units** is equal to "C" and **Net Absolute** does not equal to 0, then return **Net Absolute** as allocation flow.